apache/activemq-artemis/docs/user-manual/en/address-model.md

   `auto-create-addresses` element to the `address-setting` you want the broker to automatically create.

-- (Optional) Add the `address-setting` if it does not exits.
+- (Optional) Add the `address-setting` if it does not exist.
 Use the match parameter and the [wildcard syntax](wildcard-syntax.md) to match more than one specific address.